 Garden to Table

 The Garden to Table programme started in Term 2, 2019.
 The programme builds skills for life through highly practical, hands-on classes – not only teaching growing and cooking skills but also building awareness of individual and collective responsibility for the environment, healthy eating and community connectedness.
 It is an opportunity for children to get their hands dirty and learn how to grow, harvest, prepare and share fresh, seasonal food.

 At Garden to Table students spend time in a productive veggie garden and home-style kitchen every week, learning skills that will last them a lifetime and connecting the practical lessons back to curriculum outcomes.
 Children are encouraged to take that learning back to their family and community – growing, cooking, eating and enjoying fresh fruit and vegetables at home.

-The Garden to Table programme runs two days a week on Thursday and Friday mornings with our Year 5/6 students.
+The Garden to Table programme runs two days a week on Thursday and Friday mornings with our Year 3/4 and Year 5/6 students.
+You can check the school calendar to see when classes are attending the Garden to Table programme.

 We need your help to make this work.